knative-scout/app-api/README.md

 Use a randomly generated string for the "Secret".

-Select "Let me select individual events" and then "Pull requests" for the events which should trigger the webhook.
+Select "Let me select individual events" for "Which events would you like to trigger this webhook?".
+Then from the list select "Pull requests" and "Pushes".

 ### API Token
 Generate an API token which has the following scopes: